vanilla/docs/content/help/cloud/ssl.md

 {{% cloudfeature %}}

-All Vanilla Cloud communities are automatically protected by SSL from the moment they are created, but things get a little more complicated when a [Custom Domain](/help/getting-started/custom-domain) is used.
+{{% info %}}All Vanilla Cloud communities are automatically protected by SSL from the moment they are created, but things get a little more complicated when a [Custom Domain](/help/getting-started/custom-domain) is used.{{% /info %}}

 ## Setting up Custom SSL (https) with Vanilla Cloud